psksvp/CommonSwift/README.md

 # CommonSwift

-The common code I use my other swift projects.
+The common code that I use for my other swift projects.

 Very dangerous and bad code !!